Arlo U. Landolt: Education

-After graduating, he wanted to attend M.I.T, but his family could not afford it.
+After graduating, he wanted to attend Massachusetts Institute of Technology, but his family could not afford it.
 He instead attended Miami University in Oxford, Ohio for his undergraduate studies.
-He planned to transfer to M.I.T after his 3rd year in a program offered by the university, but decided to complete his schooling there.
+He planned to transfer to Massachusetts Institute of Technology after his 3rd year in a program offered by the university, but decided to complete his schooling there.
 In order to attend the university he had a job as a busboy and washing dishes in the dorms as well as some help from his parents for tuition.
 Early on, he took a course on astronomy which he credits to be the start of his interest in that science.
 He wanted to push through college so he attended for 3 years and 2 summers.
 He obtained his Bachelor of Science degree in mathematics and physics from Miami University in 1955.

-He began his graduate studies at age 19 at Indiana University in 1955.
+He began his graduate studies at age 19 at Indiana University Bloomington in 1955.
 He attended for almost 7 years, 5 years being on campus and nearly 2 years being in the Antarctic after signing up for an expedition with the International Geophysical Year.
 The expedition was offered through the Arctic Institute of North America.
-He was stationed at the Amundsen-Scott South Pole Station with a group lead by Paul Siple and it consisted of 9 other scientists, 9 Navy Sea-Bees, and a husky dog.
+He was stationed at the Amundsen-Scott South Pole Station with a group led by Paul Siple and it consisted of 9 other scientists, 9 Navy Sea-Bees, and a husky dog.
 He was hired as an aurora and air glow scientist along with the others hired to go on the expedition.
 He came back from the expedition during Christmas time in 1957.
-He received his Ph.D. in 1962 from Indiana University.
+He received his Ph.D. in 1962 from Indiana University Bloomington.
 Although he finished all requirements for his degree in 1962, he had not received his degree until June 1963 and that is what is officially on the degree.